AfzalivE/afzalive.github.io/_posts/2017-10-09-setting-up-a-deep-learning-server.md

 # Installing Tensorflow, Nvidia drivers, CUDA, cuDNN

-->>> Link to a good article for this, no need to repeat ->>> How to set ubuntu up so that it uses built-in GPU for Xorg and Nvidia GPU for CUDA
+->>> How to set ubuntu up so that it uses built-in GPU for Xorg and Nvidia GPU for CUDA

-- Remove all nvidia and cuda drivers, reset xorg.conf to use intel drivers (paste intel xorg.conf)
+- Remove all nvidia and cuda drivers, reset xorg.conf to use intel drivers (paste intel xorg.conf). (paste commands)

 - install nvidia driver with runfile --no-opengl-libs flag, say no to running nvidia-xconfig
 - install cuda driver, without nvidia driver